bbaikie/SolarSENSE/README.md

 #### Directly
 If you have a spare screen and keyboard you can directly interact with the raspberry pi.
 To access the internet add a wifi network following [these](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) instructions.

+#### Update Raspbian
+Ensure you are on Raspbian "Buster"
+    - Check current distro by running command__
+    Run lsb_release -a __
+Updating the raspbian distro to buster from ssh:
+1. sudo nano /etc/apt/sources.list  and change instances of  ‘stretch’ to ‘buster’ then save (^o) and exit (^x)
+2. sudo nano /etc/apt/sources.list.d/raspi.list and change instances of  ‘stretch’ to ‘buster’ then save (^o) and exit (^x)
+3. run sudo apt-get update
+4. run sudo apt-get dist-upgrade and restart

 ### Install solarSENSE hub
 1. SSH onto the raspberry pi.